amin-nikanjam/amin-nikanjam.github.io/_pages/publications.md

 ---

 **Referred Journal Publications**
-1. Morovati, M.M., Nikanjam, A., Tambon, F., Khomh, F. and Jiang, Z, Bug Characterization in Machine Learning-based Systems, Accepted for publication by International Journal of Empirical Software Engineering [IF:3.762], Springer, 2023.
+1. Morovati, M.M., Nikanjam, A., Tambon, F., Khomh, F. and Jiang, Z, _Bug Characterization in Machine Learning-based Systems_, Accepted for publication by International Journal of Empirical Software Engineering [IF:3.762], Springer, 2023.
 [View](https://arxiv.org/abs/2307.14512)

-2. Tambon, F., Nikanjam, A., An, L., Khomh, F., Antoniol, G., Silent Bugs in Deep Learning Frameworks: An Empirical Study of Keras and TensorFlow, Accepted for publication by International Journal of Empirical Software Engineering [IF:3.762], Springer, 2023.
-[View]
+2. Tambon, F., Nikanjam, A., An, L., Khomh, F., Antoniol, G., _Silent Bugs in Deep Learning Frameworks: An Empirical Study of Keras and TensorFlow_, Accepted for publication by International Journal of Empirical Software Engineering [IF:3.762], Springer, 2023.
+[View](https://arxiv.org/abs/2112.13314)

 3. Mindom, P.S.N., Nikanjam, A., and Khomh, F., A Comparison of Reinforcement Learning Frameworks for Software Testing Tasks, International Journal of Empirical Software Engineering [IF:3.762], 28, Article 111, Springer, 2023.
 [View]
 4. Moradi Dakhel, A., Majdinasab, V., Nikanjam, A., Khomh, F., Desmarais, M. C., and Jiang, Z., GitHub Copilot AI pair programmer: Asset or Liability?, Journal of Systems and Software [IF:3.514], 203, 111734, 2023.
 [View]